NikiNikiforidi/eng89_2tier_app_deployment/README.md

 ### Run app/posts
 - In `app` directory open `seeds` and run `node seed.js`
 - Go back to `app` directory, run `npm start` and all should work
+- To check it's working: app_public_ip/posts in browser